 The Neonatal Intensive Care Unit (NICU) team is always present when a baby is born preterm.
-Babies who are born early need help with breathing.
-Some babies need to use a breathing tube.
-Others need medicines or other types of support.
+Babies who are born this early need some help with breathing.
+Some babies need to use a breathing tube or an oxygen mask.
+We may also give a preterm baby surfactant in the delivery room.
+This medicine helps keep their lungs expanded so they can breathe.